 At my workshops I find that people can be overwhelmed by their cameras and are often controlled by the camera which is permanently set in automatic mode.
 All the buttons and menu options just serve to make matters worse.
 At my workshops I try to explain how simple the basic variables are and people can start to take control and create great images.
 An early alarm call is then the next step to get that magical dawn light.

 Almost all of my images are taken at dawn or dusk when natural light transforms subjects with its rich and soft colours.
 Being in the right place for the very best light is never easy and so when it happens it is particularly exciting and rewarding.
-My approach is to capture the image as accurately as possible in the camera through careful composition and with a single exposure (rather than blending several images) and the use of filters at the point of capture to re-create what the eye sees (rather than a significant manipulation of images later with software).
+My approach is to plan carefully so that I can photograph the subject in the best possible conditions and as accurately as possible in one shot.
+However, given the dynamic range issues that landscapes present and the shallow depth of field that close up wildlife images present I find that bracketing and blending exposures is sometimes necessary in situations where graduated filters aren’t suitable and where depth of field is minimal.

 There are plenty of times when the light isn't great and I return home disappointed but this is more than made up for by the times when things go well.
 There is nothing that matches the excitement of capturing a carefully planned and composed scene in magical lighting especially at dawn long before most normal people are up!
 That moment when the screen at the back of the camera blinks into life and confirms you've captured a lovely image takes some beating.

 Prior to turning professional in 2013 I worked for Lloyds Bank as a Commercial Relationship Manager.
 I have seen 450 species of bird in Britain travelling 40,000 miles over 20 years and I have seen almost all of Britain's Butterflies, Orchids, Dragonflies, Grasshoppers & Bumblebees.
 In my teens I was an international schoolboy cricketer and part of the Wales U19 Cricket Squad.

 - Nikon D850 46mp